How Did the Son of God Uphold the Universe by the Word of His Power If He Was a Babe in the Manger?

-The opposite, though is not true.
-As William G. T. Shedd explain, “The divine nature of Christ is present with his human nature wherever the latter may be, though his human nature is not, as the Lutheran contends, present with is divine nature wherever the latter may be” (Dogmatic Theology, 3d ed.
+The opposite, though, is not true.
+As William G. T. Shedd explains, “The divine nature of Christ is present with his human nature wherever the latter may be, though his human nature is not, as the Lutheran contends, present with is divine nature wherever the latter may be” (Dogmatic Theology, 3d ed.
 [Phillipsburg, NJ: P&R, 2003], 656).

 Here are some quotes from Calvin, building on Chalcedonian Christology and the fathers.

 Calvin, Institutes II.13.4:

 They thrust upon us as something absurd the fact that if the Word of God became ﬂesh, then he was conﬁned within the narrow prison of an earthly body.
 This is mere impudence!
 For even if the Word in his immeasurable essence united with the nature of man into one person, we do not imagine that he was conﬁned therein.
 Here is something marvelous: the Son of God descended from heaven in such a way that, without leaving heaven, he willed to be borne in the virgin’s womb, to go about the earth, and to hang upon the cross; yet he continuously ﬁlled the world as he had done from the beginning!

 But some are carried away with such contentiousness as to say that because of the natures joined in Christ, wherever Christ’s divinity is, there also is his ﬂesh, which cannot be separated from it. . . .